francoo98/redact-pdf/README.md

 # PDF Redactor

-A simple application to redact/censor information in PDF files using a black highlighter.
+A pdf viewer to redact/censor information in PDF files using a black highlighter.

 ## Features